openpv-platform/OpenPV.Extension.Template/Ahsoka.Extensions.Template/README.md

-﻿# OpenPV - Ahsoka.Extensions.DataService
+﻿# OpenPV - Ahsoka.Extensions.Template

-Ahsoka.Extensions.DataService contains the Central Caching System that allows Services to Publish Keys to a Central Service which can be queried and subscribed by clients and other services.
+Ahsoka.Extensions.Template contains an example of working with OpenPV Extensions.
 &nbsp;

 **[For more information about developing in OpenPV Click Here.](https://support.enovationcontrols.com/hc/en-us)**